tersesystems/blindsight/docs/src/main/paradox/usage/flow.md

 ## Integrating with Tracing

-If you integrate with [logback-tracing](https://tersesystems.github.io/terse-logback/guide/tracing/), then you can also log to Honeycomb using a `FlowBehavior`.
+If you integrate with [logback-tracing](https://tersesystems.github.io/terse-logback/guide/tracing/), then you can also log to Honeycomb using a @scaladoc[FlowBehavior](com.tersesystems.blindsight.flow.FlowBehavior).
 To do this, add the following resolver:

 ```
 resolvers += Resolver.bintrayRepo("tersesystems", "maven")